The Fair World Project:

 group?

-in the local financial economy)
+of all cultures in the local financial economy)

-o How about joining with others to set up a local branch of the Woodcraft
+How about joining with others to set up a local branch of the Woodcraft

 Folk?
 That way, youll be encouraging peace and co-operation for